 Next, we took a walk on Titirangi Road.
 Here we found stores with names like Gecko in the Village (New Zealand made gifts), Murray Gray’s Gone West Books (a used book store), The Fairy Flower Shop (obvious from the name), plus art galleries and more cafes.
 Lopdell House, the former Titirangi Hotel (1930), is home to the “Upstairs Art Gallery” and has rooftop views worth climbing the stairs to see (so we were told after we had left).
 There is so much to do everywhere in Auckland.

-Finally, we arrived at our destination, Te Uru: Waitakere Contemporary Gallery.
+Finally, we arrived at our destination, Te Uru: Waitakere Contemporary Gallery, one of my favourite museums in the region.
 We were greeted by a visitor host and even given a mini-tour.
 I hate to admit this, but I went in with a preconceived expectation to be disappointed as I am not a fan of modern art.
 This award-winning, purpose-built, contemporary gallery changed my perspective.
 The building itself is a work of art, utilising both natural and diffused light, the spectacular surrounding rain forest, and open spaces to create an inviting atmosphere.